snlabs-tech/SN-Rating-Model/README.md

    Derived from the combined quantitative and qualitative score using `SCORE_TO_RATING`, with no distress overlay and no sovereign cap.

 2. **Distress hardstops (optional)**
-   Apply notch‑down adjustments based on any ratios configured in `DISTRESS_BANDS` (e.g. interest coverage, DSCR, Altman Z, liquidity or covenant ratios).
+   Apply notch‑down adjustments based on a set of configured distress metrics (from `DISTRESS_BANDS`), for e.g. interest coverage, DSCR, Altman Z, liquidity or covenant ratios.
 If no `distress_bands` input is provided in the Excel config, the model falls back to the three core metrics: `interest_coverage`, `dscr`, and `altman_z`.
    The distress / hardstop mechanism acts like a configurable **covenant‑style breach trigger**: whenever any configured ratio crosses a specified distress threshold, the model applies the associated downgrade notches to the base rating, subject to `MAX_DISTRESS_NOTCHES`.

 3. **Sovereign cap (optional)**